When we got up this morning, I was pleasantly surprised by temps just

 |

-This crossing is only 8-10 inches deep and the cool river feels good, I
+to sit and change footwear for the crossing which is only 8-10 inches deep, the cool river feels good, I

 have five more crossing to go before reaching the truck back at Steele Creek.
-Up through the eroded riverbank and in less than 100 feet Beech Creek

 upstream.
 The first thing I notice down

-out the trail, but between the horse and foot traffic this popular trail for the most
+out the trail, but between horse and foot traffic this popular trail is easy enough to follow.
+After a few

 bottom of the Goat Trail.